-The Student Government Association (SGA) democratically represents the CIA student community and acts as the official voice of students in decisions affecting campus life.
-The SGA holds open meetings at least once per month, highlighting a guest speaker or an activity that all students are welcome to attend.
+The Student Council democratically represents the CIA student community and acts as the official voice of students in decisions affecting campus life.
+The Student Council holds open meetings at least once per month, highlighting a guest speaker or an activity that all students are welcome to attend.
 The meetings are a great time to socialize with the representatives and bring up any suggestions or concerns.
-The Student Government Association may be reached by e-mail at SGA@cia.culinary.edu or through CIA Main Menu.
+The Student Government Association may be reached by e-mail at studentcouncil@cia.culinary.edu or through CIA Main Menu.

-The SGA has open elections to fill voting positions on the Executive Council.
+The Student Council has open elections to fill voting positions on the Executive Council.
 These consist of:

 - President

-- · Vice President
+- Vice President

-- Senators (8)
+- Senators